shuailongli/PyDictionary/README.md

    * a round fruit with shiny red or green skin and firm white flesh
    * an apple pie
 ```
-After exectuting `add vocabulary` in the first line, a block for a word in notebook is created.
+After executing `add` in the first line, a block to store a word in the notebook is created.
 A word block contains three entries: word, meaning and example.
 While the word entry is required to save a word block to notebook, the other two are optional.

-Display all saved word blocks
+List all saved word blocks
 ```
 ---------------------
 PyDict> all